-Good Faux Wood Shutters vs Inferior Faux Wood Shutters in Indianapolis05/06/2019Bill Burke There are plenty faux wood shutters available, but is there a difference between quality faux wood shutters, like our Polywood® shutters, that will hold up over decades and faux wood shutters that will crack or chip in just a short amount of time?
+Good Faux Wood Shutters vs Inferior Faux Wood Shutters in Indianapolis05/06/2019Bill Burke There are plenty faux wood shutters available, but is there a difference between quality faux wood shutters, like our Polywood® shutters, that will hold up over decades and faux wood shutters that look ratty [[over time|as time goes on]39?
 The trick is to pay attention to the faux wood shutter’s craftsmanship and technicalities such as its durability, finish, and energy efficiency potential.
 Good faux wood won’t splinter, crack, chip or warp Any type of faux wood plantation shutters seem great when first installed.
 However, shutters that are made with lower-quality materials such as paltry composites, vinyl-wrapped particleboards, or hollow louvers will sag, crack, splinter, or fade.
 Cheap faux wood shutters definitely don’t hold up in your everyday rooms or in spaces that have variable heat, cold, or dampness.
 Quality faux wood, like Polywood, is made from solid compounds that won’t disfigure, discolor or fall apart.
 Its rigid design allows shutters to defy bowing, splintering, cracking, and chipping, especially in high-humidity or extreme temperature spaces.
-If you want to know if a faux wood plantation shutter will be durable or not, just check the warranty.
+And while it may be tricky to tell if a faux wood is high-quality at first, you can always check the warranty.
 Companies that give a lifetime guarantee have faith in their window treatments because they only use the best materials.
 Good faux wood is easy to clean Everyday maintenance is pretty much the same for all types of faux wood plantation shutters.
 However, in-depth cleaning will pose another set of problems.
 Vinyl and other cheap materials will absorb some of the water when wiped down with a wet rag.
 Substandard faux wood shutters have finishes that can trap dirt and stains so that they are more difficult to clean.
 Manufacturers that make quality shutters understand that faux wood should be simple to wipe down.
-For example, Polywood uses a finish that is a cinch to wipe down quickly, and then your shutters seem as if they were just hung.
+For example, Polywood uses a finish that is a cinch to wipe down quickly, and then your shutters seem just as nice as they did on day one.
 Quality faux wood is also completely water resistant, so no matter what gets on the shutter, it can come clean with a little water or spray cleaner.
 Quality faux wood is energy efficient As you close your high-quality faux wood shutters, you should experience a definite change in air flow and heat transfer.
 The non-hollow louvers and dense composites will help stop sunlight that increases the temperature and air transfer that can cool down the space.
 The top faux wood window treatments, like Polywood shutters, will go even further to bolster their energy efficiency by adding in UV inhibitors and weather stripping.
 Window treatments made with a subpar material won’t give you similar energy-saving benefits.
 Shutters with cheap materials or hollow louvers will still allow drafts through.
 Over time, low quality shutters can begin to warp and permanently separate the louvers.
 The key to seeing if you purchased a subpar faux wood is by finding its R-rating.
 The higher the number, the better the shutter is at energy efficiency.
 Contact your Indianapolis shutters rep and get a great faux wood plantation shutter Choosing a good faux wood plantation shutter can sometimes seem like an impossible task.
 Luckily, our Sunburst representatives will bring you all our faux wood shutters, so you can select the perfect window treatment for your space.
 To set up a complimentary in-home consultation, call 317-558-9066 today.